jwo/ruby-fiddle-web/README.md

 TODO
 ----

-1. Made the editor wide and results beneath
-2. Allow inclusion of gems like ActiveSupport, RSpec
+1. Allow inclusion of gems like ActiveSupport, RSpec
-3. Widget to allow embedding

 Created by
 ---------